In which The Author engages in online dating

 I’m sure you can see where this is going.

 Yeah, you’ve got it in one.
-She fucked off back to Ukraine and that’s the last any of us heard of her.
+She fucked off back home and that’s the last any of us heard of her.
 When Dave added it all up, she’d taken him for about thirty grand.
 Gaz and Billy had a very lucky escape, when you look back on things.

 As you can imagine, this was in the back of my mind during the whole Tatyana affair.
 The trip to Kazan would have been an incredible adventure in itself.
 Imagine if I’d arrived at the railway station, with Tatyana and her parents waiting for me, and decided I didn’t really fancy her, or found out that she was a cat-lover, or some equally disastrous outcome had ensued.